-If you are eligible for Medicare, you are already enrolled with no premium.
-Otherwise, individuals can apply when they are Medicare eligible or they can pay a premium if they have worked less than 10 years (40 quarters) in their lifetime.
+Eligible individuals are automatically enrolled in Part A with no premium.
+Others apply to the program when they are eligible or pay a monthly premium if they have worked less than 40 quarters (or 10 years) in their lifetime

-Part B deals with Outpatient or Physician Insurance.
-To receive Medicare Part B, an individual must enroll at their Social Security office during a specific period and pay a premium that is determined by their annual income.
-If someone doesn't enroll during that period, they will have to pay a penalty when they do ultimately enroll.
-More information
+To obtain Part B, an eligible individual must enroll at their Social Security office during a specific period and pay a premium that is determined by their annual income.
+If an individual does not enroll during that period he/she must pay a penalty when he/she does enroll.